hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/6-qmmm_production.rst

 .. admonition:: A more flexible view of binding pose!.

-        The binding pose of a ligand is often described by geomterical parameters like distances, angle/dihedrals etc. without giving any statistical significance to the given values.
+        The binding pose of a ligand is often described by geometrical parameters like distances, angle/dihedrals etc. without giving any statistical significance to the given values.
 Here, by running three independent simulations we are aiming to compute the statistical significance for each of the geometrical parameters pertaining to the binding pose of our substrate.
 The computed standard